auhonh/Auhon_BSEPortfolio/index.md

       # Calculate pulse length
       elapsed = stop-start
       # Distance pulse travelled in that time is time
-      # multiplied by the speed of sound (cm/s)
+      # multiplied by the speed of sound (cm/s) and divide by 2 because distance is there and back
-      distance = elapsed * 34000
+      distance = elapsed * 34300 / 2

-      # That was the distance there and back so halve the value
+      # round to a reasonable number of sig figs
-      distance = distance / 2
+      distance = round(distance, 2)

-      print "Distance : %.1f" % distance
+      #print ("Distance : %.1f" % distance)
       # Reset GPIO settings
       return distance